-Students participating in the Professional Communication in Science elective and who are in good standing may submit resumes for consideration by partner companies and have the opportunity to network and interview with partners who are seeking interns.
+Students participating in the Professional Communication in Science elective and who are in good standing may submit resumes for consideration by partner companies and can network and interview with partners who are seeking interns.
 The program facilitates both virtual and in-person networking opportunities with corporate partners.
-Students are also encouraged to seek internships outside the program's partner network.
-Track leads can provide guidance as to whether an outside opportunity will qualify for internship credit.
+Students may also seek internships outside the program's partner network.
+Track directors can provide guidance as to whether an outside opportunity will qualify for internship credit.

 Internship start dates vary, as these are determined by the company.
-Winter term internships typically begin in January but occasionally begin in December.
-Table 2 provides common enrollment scenarios.
+Winter term internships typically begin in January.

 While interning, students typically enroll for 10 internship credits per term.
-If an internship starts midway through a term or the student is employed less than 35 hours per week, the student should consult with an Internship Program staff member on the proper number of internship credits to register for.
-Internship credits cannot be taken in advance of core coursework in the Internship Program.
+Students should consult with their track director if an internship starts midway through a term or if the student is employed less than 35 hours per week to ensure they enroll in the correct number of internship credits.